denistsoi/franklinchen.github.io/source/_posts/2012-08-22-steel-city-ruby-conf-review-part-1-its-about-people.markdown

 - Did you reflect on your experience and share it with someone, through private conversation or through a public discussion?
 - How is your personal or work life, two weeks later, different as a result?

+## (Update of 2013-08-23)

+I never finished writing a "Part 2" to this post.
+It was supposed to focus on the technical side of the conference, with the observation that it was not just about Ruby, but about practices that are independent of programming language and/or have to do with larger issues in the world of software development beyond the "coding" part.